 What security and compliance certifications does Spinach AI have?

-Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with BAAs for healthcare data).
-It uses TLS and AES-256 encryption, offers SAML SSO, SCIM provisioning, admin controls, and custom data retention policies.
+Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with Business Associate Agreements for healthcare data).
+The platform uses TLS and AES-256 encryption, offers SAML SSO, SCIM provisioning, admin controls, and custom data retention policies.
 User data is never used for training.
-See security details.
+For more details, contact [email protected] or visit the security page.

 How easy is it to get started with Spinach AI?

-Spinach AI is designed for quick and easy setup.
-Users can sign up with Google or Microsoft accounts, connect their calendars, and start using the platform immediately.
-No complex IT involvement is required.
-Premium plans include an onboarding program for a smooth transition.
-See onboarding details.
+Spinach AI is designed for quick and easy implementation.
+Users can sign up instantly with Google or Microsoft accounts, connect their calendars, and start using the platform right away.
+No complex IT involvement is required, and the platform is intuitive for teams of all sizes.
+Premium users receive onboarding support.
+Source.

-What training and onboarding resources does Spinach AI provide?
+What training and support does Spinach AI offer to new customers?

 How does Spinach AI handle maintenance, upgrades, and troubleshooting?